andrewdhood/cps_match/README.md

 And perhaps, also, to sit for a moment with the weight of it.
 The weight of a number.
 The weight carried by a thirteen-year-old in a testing room, by a parent at a kitchen table, by a teacher asked to sort children into futures.

 These are not simple problems.
 They will not be solved by better statistics, although better statistics can help.
-They are human problems, which is to say they are messy, contingent, and they resist optimization.
+They are human problems: messy, contingent, and resistant to optimization.

 The best we can do, I think, is to see them clearly.
 To name what is actually happening.
 And to ask, with whatever honesty we can muster, whether this is the system we would choose if we were choosing, rather than inheriting.